sagarsv04/DigitalImageProcessing/dnn/README.md

-# Handwritten Digit Recognition using Deep Neural Networks from scratch.
+# Handwritten Digit Recognition using Deep Neural Network from scratch.

-An implementation of DNN algorithm from the strach.
+An implementation of DNN algorithm from the scratch.

 Author :
 ============